SDKits/ExamineX/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.

+**License ID**
+Your ExamineX license Id (found in your license file) if you are running a licensed version.

 **Additional context**
 Add any other context or screenshots about the feature request here.